Phase signature of topological transition in Josephson Junctions

-\setcitestyle{numbers,open={},close={}} While the observed non-monotonic dependence of $I_c$ with $B_y$ is consistent with a transition to topological superconductivity, phase-sensitive measurements with a SQUID could independently confirm this scenario.
+While the observed non-monotonic dependence of $I_c$ with $B_y$ is consistent with a transition to topological superconductivity, phase-sensitive measurements with a SQUID could independently confirm this scenario.
 However, it is generally difficult to avoid arbitrary field offsets between measurements.
-Here, following the approach described in ref.~\cite{mayer_gate_2019}, we use the gate tunability of our device to measure the phase offset between the oscillations observed at different gate voltage but acquired during a single $B_z$ sweep. \setcitestyle{super,open={},close={}} Using SQUID interferometry, we can identify a topological transition by setting JJ1 at $V_g^1=-2$ V as the reference junction.
-At this gate voltage, JJ1 does not show a topological transition at any $B_y$.
-The resulting SQUID oscillations in JJ2 reveal some crucial differences between $B_y=100\:\textrm{mT}$ and $850\:\textrm{mT}$, shown respectively in Figs.~3a and 3b, for various $V_g^2$.
-From the results in Fig.~2c, we expect that JJ2 would never reach the topological regime at $100\:\textrm{mT}$.
-Indeed, in Fig.~3a, we only observe a small phase-shift which we attribute to the interplay between the Zeeman splitting and SOC \cite{yokoyama_anomalous_2014}.
-At higher $B_y$ in Fig.~3b, there is a larger phase-shift between $V_g^2= -3$ V and -4 V than in Fig.~3a, consistent with the expected linear increase in $B_y$ \cite{yokoyama_anomalous_2014}.
-However, comparing $V_g^2 = -1\:\textrm{V}$ and higher-gate values, one can note that a phase-shift of about $\pi$ occurs.
+Here, following the approach described in Ref.~\cite{mayer_gate_2019}, we use the gate tunability of our device to measure the phase offset between the oscillations observed at different gate voltage.
+We avoid the issue of the field offset by performing a single $B_z$ sweep and measuring $I_c$ at different gate voltage value for each value of the externally applied field.
+This procedure is valid, since changing the asymmetry between the $I_c$ of the two JJs does not affect the position of the maximum of the critical current in the SQUID~\cite{mayer_gate_2019}.

-Our tight-binding calculations, presented in Fig. 3c, reveal that a phase jump is a signature expected for the topological transition with the emergence of MBS, given in SI.
-As shown, both the ground-state phase (the phase minimizing the energy in the absence of current) and the phase-shift maximizing the current through the SQUID exhibit a phase jump when the topological transition occurs.
+Using SQUID interferometry, we can identify a topological transition by setting JJ1 at $V_g^1=-2$ V as the reference junction.
+At this $V_g^1$, JJ1 does not show a topological transition at any $B_y$.
+The resulting SQUID oscillations in JJ2 reveal crucial differences between $B_y=100\:\textrm{mT}$ and $850\:\textrm{mT}$, shown respectively in Figs.~3(a) and (b), for various $V_g^2$.
+From Fig.~2(c), we expect that JJ2 would never reach the topological regime at $100\:\textrm{mT}$.
+Indeed, in Fig.~3(a), we only observe a small phase-shift which we attribute to the interplay between the $E_Z$ and SOC~\cite{yokoyama_anomalous_2014}.
+At higher $B_y$ in Fig.~3(b), there is a larger phase-shift between $V_g^2= -3$ V and -4 V than in Fig.~3(a), consistent with the expected linear increase in $B_y$~\cite{yokoyama_anomalous_2014}.
+However, comparing $V_g^2 = -1\:\textrm{V}$ and higher-gate values, a phase-shift of about $\pi$ occurs.